Tanush-lol/testing-out-deployment/README.md

+NOTE: THIS CODE BELONGS TO LOVE BABBAR AND HAS BEEN USED TO JUST TEST OUT DEPLOYMENT TOOLS

 Here’s a complete rewrite of the `README.md` file for your React + Vite project with Tailwind CSS installation and details about the packages used:

 ---